6 Tips for Teaching Kids Spanish by Disguising Learning as Playtime

 Go out and buy your son or daughter’s favorite book in Spanish.
 One huge benefit of reading a familiar book with them is they already know the story and understand the plot and characters.

 As you read the book with them in Spanish, or listen to the audio book, your children will intuitively translate the Spanish into the English they already know.
 Slowly start getting harder books as their Spanish improves.

 If you don’t want to buy too many books, stop by your library.
 They have simple children’s books or chapter books available in a variety of languages.
 You are sure to find a book that your child will enjoy reading with you.

 I’ve given you four different ways to teach your children and guess what?
 FluentU has already compiled a bunch of them on their website—through entertaining videos.

 There are tons of authentic Spanish videos on the site which are ideal for children, such as cartoons, Disney movie clips, musical numbers from animated features, fun commercials, educational videos and more.
-Many different videos are directed specifically at children to help them learn the basics, like this one which teaches about shapes and this one which is a fun song about the weather.
+Many different videos are directed specifically at children to help them learn the basics, like this one, which is a fun song about the weather.

 The last and probably the most important thing to remember is consistency.

 You must work with your children often if you expect them to excel.
 Take time to go over new words and answer their questions.
 Every chance that you get, use Spanish words.